tuchaVshortah/MyHashTable/README.md

 # MyHashTable
-Implementation of the HashTable and BinarySearchTree
+Implementation of HashTable and BinarySearchTree

 HashTable is finished (stable)